shubhe25p/lammps/README.md

 - The run rules define "baseline", "ported" and "optimized" categories of performance optimization.
 - Responses to the NERSC-10 RFP should include performance estimates for the "baseline" category;
   results for the "ported" and "optimized" categories are optional.
-- RFP responses should estimate the performance for the "xlbench" problem on the proposed architecture.
+- RFP responses should estimate the performance for the target problem on the target architecture.
-- The projected walltime for the "xlbench" problem on the proposed system must not exceed the "reference time" measured by runnning  the "large" problem on Perlmutter.
+- The projected walltime for the target problem on the target system must not exceed the reference time measured by runnning  the reference problem on Perlmutter.
   Concurrency adjustments (i.e. weak- or strong-scaling) may be needed to match the reference time.
-- The "capability factor" (c) descibes the increase in computational work (e.g. flops) between the large and xlbench problems, and may be used to guide resource requirments for the xlbench problem.
+- The "capability factor" (c) descibes the increase in computational work (e.g. flops) between the reference and target problems, and may be used to guide resource requirments for the target problem.
 The capability factor is also used  to compute  the [Sustained System Improvement (SSI) metric]( https://gitlab.com/NERSC/N10-benchmarks/run-rules-and-ssi/-/blob/main/Workflow_SSI.tbd ).